dvaanc/mojo-react-challenge/notes.md

 - add additional filter options
 - need to add search button so it doesnt fire off too many useQueries (typing to fast triggers an error)

-Live preview: https://dvaanc.github.io/mojo-react-challenge/
+- spent awhile trying to fix the issue with fetching data from the array of endpoints
+- issue with typing in random words in Species and type causing application to break Live preview: https://dvaanc.github.io/mojo-react-challenge/